-I facilitate a one-day training participatory learning workshop.
-Frontline workers increase their knowledge of Vicarious Trauma, build awareness and understanding, and create plans to manage the impact of their work on a personal and team level.
+I facilitate a participatory learning workshop where frontline workers increase their knowledge of Vicarious Trauma, build understanding and create plans to manage the impact of their work on a personal and team level.

 Session content will be adapted to fit your sector or industry.

 Scroll down for an example of my work in midwifery.

 If you’re interested in training to address and manage Vicarious Trauma where you work, contact me on firstname.lastname@example.org

 - Laura van Dernoot Lipsky’s work at the Trauma Institute

 - My experience of delivering Vicarious Trauma Training to a range of frontline professionals, including nurses and midwives, lawyers and paralegals working on cases of historic child sexual abuse, care workers in secure psychiatric units, frontline domestic violence advocates, social workers and prison officers.